RobertAKARobin/util/web/README.md

 # TODO

--	Bug: Instances not binding to elements on rerender
+-	Persist state for elements with UIDs

--	Template/CSS prefix
+-	Component content shouldn't be duplicated

 -	Match routes with params
 -	Jump anchors